rohanmahy/ietf-drafts/mahy-mls-selfremove/draft-mahy-mls-selfremove.md

 wishing to remove itself can send a Remove Proposal and wait for another member to Commit its Proposal.

-Unfortunately, MLS clients which join via an External Commit ignore pending, but otherwise valid, Proposals.
-The member trying to remove itself has to monitor the group and send a new Proposal in the new epoch.
+Unfortunately, MLS clients that join via an External Commit ignore pending, but otherwise valid, Proposals.
+The member trying to remove itself has to monitor the group and send a new Proposal in any new epoch until the member is removed.
 In a group with a burst of external joiners, a member connected over a high-latency link (or one that is merely unlucky) might have to wait several epochs to remove itself.
 A real-world situation in which this happens